 Decorated for Fleet Week, circa 1910.
 Exact date and location not known.
 Original photo from a postcard, postmarked USS CONSTELLATION (US Navy/Courtesy of Donald M. McPherson)

 Sarah Sicard is a Senior Editor with Military Times.
-She previously served as the Digital Editor of Military Times and the Army Times Editor.
+She previously served as the Digitial Editor of Military Times and the Army Times Editor.
 Other work can be found at National Defense Magazine, Task & Purpose, and Defense News.